 - Difficulty swallowing

-- MRI scan – It is one of the best tests available for diagnosing tumors.
+- MRI scan is one of the best tests available for diagnosing tumors.
 The images they provide are usually more detailed.

-- CT scan – A CT scan uses x-rays to make thorough cross-sectional images of the brain.
+- CT scan – A CT scan uses x-rays to make detailed cross-sectional images of the brain.
 This scan is usually suggested when MRI is not an option.
-For instance, people who are overweight or who have are afraid of enclosed spaces.
+For instance, people who are overweight or afraid of enclosed spaces.

 - PET scan – PET scan uses a special camera to create a picture of areas of radioactivity in the body.
-This test is likely to be helpful for fast-growing tumors than for slower-growing tumors.
+This test is likely more helpful for fast-growing tumors than for slower-growing tumors.

 Surgery is the initial treatment for benign (non-cancerous) brain tumors.
 These types of tumors can be treated without causing severe damage.
-However, most malignant (cancerous) tumors require treatment in addition to the surgery, such as radiation therapy or chemotherapy.
+However, most malignant (cancerous) tumors require treatment in addition to surgery, such as radiation therapy or chemotherapy.
 The surgical process results in improving neurological symptoms.
-It also helps make other brain tumor treatments more effective and improve the prognosis of the patient.
+It also helps make other brain tumor treatments more effective and improves the patient’s prognosis.

 Radiation therapy is typically the option after surgery and possibly along with chemotherapy.
-It is usually helpful in the treatment of primary brain cancers, which are also called brain tumors.
-In radiation therapy procedure, the high-energy x-rays or other particles destroy tumor cells.
+It is usually helpful in treating primary brain cancers, which are also called brain tumors.
+In radiation therapy procedures, high-energy x-rays or other particles destroy tumor cells.
 Surgeons may use this treatment to slow or stop the growth of the tumor.

-Targeted therapy for brain tumor works to target particular pathways or irregularities in brain tumor cells involved in tumor growth.
-This treatment is mainly an option for patients who have a tumor recurrence after previous brain cancer treatments.
+Targeted therapy for brain tumors works to target particular pathways or irregularities in brain tumor cells involved in tumor growth.
+This treatment is mainly an option for patients with a tumor recurrence after previous brain cancer treatments.
 Targeted therapy blocks the growth and spread of tumor cells while limiting the damage to healthy cells.
-Consult a Neurosurgeon immediately if the symptoms of brain tumor show.
-Early diagnosis and treatment can prevent complications that can occur as a tumor grows and puts pressure on the skull and brain tissue
+Consult a Neurosurgeon immediately if the symptoms of a brain tumor shows.
+Early diagnosis and treatment can prevent complications as a tumor grows and puts pressure on the skull and brain tissue.